vertis/vertis-io/src/posts/2008-11-12-mongrel-service-tip.md

 minutes_read: 2
 ---

 If you're running rails applications on Windows then you'll be interested in or already use the mongrel_service gem.
 When I recently (today) tried to install it on a new computer I had trouble because it didn't want to install the dependencies.
-Apparently it requires a version of the win32-service gem &gt;= 0.5.2 but &lt; 0.6.0
+Apparently it requires a version of the win32-service gem `>=0.5.2` but `<0.6.0`

 <!--more-->